 When top form matrices are used, the log volume (equivalent to form-adjusted solid volume) is determined as the product of the top-measured volume and a conversion factor.
+The method may, as basis for payment for timber, only be used as a temporary fallback method.
 The method should only be used to calculate volumes for statistical purposes.